Bike Touring Essentials

 We've toured with an old backpack strapped on the rack and a set of beat-up panniers filled with low-tech clothes and had just as much fun as we do now with all our comforts.

+We can't say enough good things about our sturdy Kogas.
 As long as you replace the components after normal wear and tear, they just keep on trucking.

 We use PS 490 dry bags on the back of the bike to store the tent, sleeping mats and sleeping bags.

-We've got the 59 liter size to store all the extra stuff we've accumulated after 5+ years on the road.
+We've got the 59 liter size to store all the extra stuff we've accumulated after 10+ years on the road.

 Yeah, we know we've got too much stuff, be we like our little comforts.